Cesartwothousands/Abnormal-Sound-Detection-of-Industrial-Machines/Papers_reading/Papers_reading.md

 The proposed methods are trained and evaluated using the real sound dataset provided by the factory.
 The experiment results show a good classication accuracy of 80.25 percent when using Mel spectrogram and scalogram images.
 The results promise signicant potential for using in the fault diagnosis support system based on the sounds of drilling machines.

+### Other papers

+SVM & ANN: [2]

+Kumar et al. [3] developed a system for automatic drilling operations using vibration signals.
+The authors used low pass Butterworth filter to preprocess vibration signals before extracting eight features from the time domain, eight features from the frequency domain, and five Morlet wavelet features.

+Mel & SVM: Lee et al. [4] extracted Mel-frequency cepstrum coefficients (MFCCs) from the audio signals and also employed SVM for classification.
+The accuracy reached 94.1 percent on their dataset, which is collected from an NS-AM-type railway point machine at Sehwa Company in Daejeon, South Korea.
+The length of each sound on their dataset was around 5000 ms.

+Covoluted Neural Network:

 ## 8.

 > [8]